SkillPages/SPHLocationPicker/README.md

 ## Installation

-1. Link `CoreLocation.framework` and `MapKit.framework` to your project.
+1. Link `CoreLocation.framework`, `MapKit.framework` and `QuartzCore.framework` to your project.
 If you are using the default data source for the tableviews, you'll also need to link to `AddressBookUI.framework`
 2. Include the `SPHLocationPickerViewController.h` header
 3. Initialise the SPHLocationPicker
 ```obj-c